Skip to main content

 Key Benefits

-Phase 3 RECONNECT trials in 1,267 premenopausal women showed statistically significant improvement in desire scores and reduced sexual distress.[1][3]
+The two pivotal RECONNECT Phase 3 trials in 1,267 premenopausal women with HSDD showed statistically significant gains in sexual desire and reductions in the distress tied to low desire over 24 weeks.[1]

 Works Through the Brain